Code-Institute-Submissions/cherry-mildrew-detection/README.md

 ## ML Business Case
 * From a given dataset of images I must create a ML model to predict if a cherry leaf is healthy or has a powdery mildew on it.
 It will be a fully supervised model.
 * The purpose of this is to speed up the time it takes to detect whether or not a leaf is healthy.
 Currently it takes around 30 minutes on each tree to visually verify and then a further minute to apply a compund to kill the fungus.
-* A success metric has been set at 97% Accuracy or above as the cherry plantation crop is one of their finest products in the portfolio and the company is concerned about supplying the market with a product of compromised quality.
+* A success metric has been set at 97% Accuracy on the test set or above as the cherry plantation crop is one of their finest products in the portfolio and the company is concerned about supplying the market with a product of compromised quality.
 * The client will benefit by not supplying the market with a product of poor quality by the creation of this model.
 * The training data can be found from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
 This contains 4208 Images.
 All images are uniformed at (256,256,256,3).
-To ensure the performance is not affected I will reduce the image shape to something around 30x30
+To ensure the performance is not affected we will reduce the image shape to something around 30x30.

 ## Dashboard Design